 Use my persuasive speech topic list as a prompt to flick your own creativity into action.
-Hopefully you'll find that one special topic that stands out from the rest, demanding that you consider it carefully!
+Hopefully you'll find that one special suggestion that stands out from the rest, demanding that you consider it carefully!

 A few words of warning and advice before you begin

 They're tired.
 Even if the issues they raise are unresolved let them lie down and sleep.

 Please don't risk boring your audience with yet another

 earnest speech on "smoking is bad for you", "wearing seat belts while driving" or "lifting/lowering the drinking/voting age" will probably not do what you want it to.

 Unless you have a genuinely fresh and interesting angle leave them to snooze in peace.